Sign into your account

 President and Chief Operating Officer, Rochester General Hospital

-Snyder holds a bachelor’s degree in health policy and administration from the University of North Carolina-Chapel Hill and a master’s degree in health policy and administration from Yale University’s School of Public Health.
+She holds a bachelor’s degree in health policy and administration from the University of North Carolina at Chapel Hill and a master’s degree in public health in health policy and administration from Yale University’s School of Public Health.
+Her executive education includes the Serving Executive Leadership Program at Johns Hopkins, Women’s Leadership Program at Yale School of Management and Baldrige Executive Fellows Program.
+She is also a Lean Six Sigma Green Belt.

 President and Chief Executive Officer, Thompson Health

-A fellow of the American College of Healthcare Executives known for his energy and his ability to connect with people, Michael Stapleton provides comprehensive leadership for UR Medicine Thompson Health, an integrated community healthcare system serving four counties in New York’s Finger Lakes region.
-Named by Becker’s Hospital Review to the 2022 list of “Community Hospital CEOs to Know,” he has a passion for quality improvement, building customer loyalty, strengthening brand identity and recruiting highly competent professionals and physicians.
+Known for his energy and his ability to connect with people, Michael Stapleton provides comprehensive leadership for UR Medicine Thompson Health, an integrated community healthcare system serving four counties in New York’s Finger Lakes region.
+He has a passion for quality improvement, building customer loyalty, strengthening brand identity and recruiting highly competent professionals and physicians.

-His professional affiliations include serving on the boards of the Healthcare Association of New York State, HAWCNY and Accountable Health Partners.
-He is the past chair of the Pandion Optimization Alliance and a past member of the American Hospital Association Region 2 Policy Board.
-Stapleton also serves on the boards of directors for St. John Fisher University and Mercy Flight Central, where he recently completed a three-year term as chair.
+His professional affiliations include serving on the boards of HANYS, Accountable Health Partners and the American Hospital Association Region 2 Policy Board.
+He is the past chair of the Pandion Optimization Alliance.
+Stapleton also serves on the boards of St. John Fisher University, Hillside Family of Agencies and Mercy Flight Central, where he recently completed a three-year term as chair.
+He was named by Becker’s Hospital Review to the 2022 list of “Community Hospital CEOs to Know.”

 President and Chief Executive Officer, Nicholas H. Noyes Memorial Hospital

-Dr. J. Chad Teeters was appointed president and chief executive officer of Nicholas H. Noyes Health in May 2021.
+Dr. John “Chad” Teeters was appointed president and chief executive officer of Nicholas H. Noyes Health in May 2021.
 Previously, he joined Highland Hospital’s cardiology division in 2009 and served as chief of cardiology.
 He holds advanced certification in vascular ultrasound and interpretation and has a special interest in peripheral arterial disease.
 He also specializes in non-invasive cardiology, including echocardiography, transesophageal echocardiography and nuclear cardiac imaging.
-He is board-certified in internal medicine and cardiovascular disease.
+He is board certified in internal medicine and cardiovascular disease.

 Stephen J. Turkovich, MD